spatialfrog/soil_tools/README.md

 soil tools
 ==========

+tools for processing soil data

 multiscale tool
 ---------------
-designed to process elevation data through a varitey of user defined spatial scales. at each scale a series of derivative layers are created for later analysis.
+designed to process elevation data through a variety of user defined spatial scales. at each scale a series of derivative layers are created for later analysis.

 requirements:
 <br />